 Tier Three – Leverage Direct Sourcing With a Contingent Talent Network

-The final tier of our three-prong approach to talent mobility takes the same principles we applied in tier one and two, and focuses them on external, project-based contingent workers.
+The final tier of our three-prong approach to talent mobility takes the same principles we applied in tier one and two, and focuses them on external, gig economy contingent workers.

 Tying It All Together